awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-blockdev-template.md

 ## Properties<a name="aws-properties-ec2-blockdev-template-properties"></a>

 `DeleteOnTermination`  <a name="cfn-ec2-blockdev-template-deleteontermination"></a>
 Indicates whether the EBS volume is deleted on instance termination\.
-For more information, see [Preserving Amazon EBS volumes on instance termination](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#preserving-volumes-on-termination) in the Amazon Elastic Compute Cloud User Guide\.
+For more information, see [Preserving Amazon EBS volumes on instance termination](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#preserving-volumes-on-termination) in the *Amazon EC2 User Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)